RudraanshGupta/Chess-Engine-in-Python/README.md

 ## TODO
 - [ ] Cleaning up the code - right now it is really messy.
-- [ ] Using numpy arrays instead of 2d lists.
+- [ ] Using bitboard instead of 2d lists.
 - [ ] Stalemate on 3 repeated moves or 50 moves without capture/pawn advancement.
 - [ ] Menu to select player vs player/computer.
 - [ ] Allow dragging pieces.